17-year-old killed, 4 hurt in stabbings on Wisconsin river

 “Thank goodness a witness had taken a photo of him,” Knudson told the Minneapolis Star Tribune.
 “Another witness located him at the exit of the tubing area, where he was taken into custody.”

-A 17-year-old boy from Minnesota died.
+A 17-year-old boy from Stillwater, Minnesota, died.
 Two of the other victims were flown to a hospital in St. Paul, Minnesota, and two others were taken there by ambulance.
-All four surviving victims — a woman and three men all believed to be in their 20s — were in critical condition.
+The sheriff's office said Sunday that the condition of all four surviving victims — a woman and three men in their 20s — ranged from serious to critical.
+They suffered stab wounds to their chests and torsos.

+The sheriff's office didn't name the victims, but did provide a few details about them.
+The victims included a 20-year-old man and a 22-year-old man from Luck, Wisconsin; a 22-year-old man from Elk River, Minnesota; and a 24-year-old woman from Burnsville, Minnesota;

-The names of the victims and the suspect were not immediately released, but St. Croix County jail records show a 52-year-old man was being held without bond on suspicion of first-degree homicide, four counts of aggravated battery and four counts of mayhem.
+The name of the suspect wasn't immediately released, but St. Croix County jail records show a 52-year-old man was being held without bond on suspicion of first-degree homicide, four counts of aggravated battery and four counts of mayhem.